zaproxy/zap-api-docs/source/includes/explore.md

 The scan API starts the Ajax Spider to given URL.
 Similar to the Traditional Spider, Ajax Spider can be also limited to a context or scope.
 The parameter 'contextName' can be used to constrain the scan to a Context, the option 'in scope' is ignored if a context was also specified.
-The parameter 'subtreeOnly' allows to restrict the spider under a site's subtree (using the specified 'url').
+The parameter 'subtreeOnly' allows to restrict the spider under a site's subtree (using the specified 'URL').

 ### View Status

 Unlike the traditional Spider, Ajax Spider does not provide a percentage for the work to be done.
-Use the [status](#spider_status_api) endpoint to identify whether the Ajax Spider is still active or finished.
+Use the [status](#ajaxspiderviewstatus) endpoint to identify whether the Ajax Spider is still active or finished.